bpostlethwaite/colormap/README.md

 where leaving `options = {}` or `undefined` results in the defaults given above.
 There is a minimum number of `nshades` divisions you can select since the algorithms for each colormap have different requirements. `colormap` throws an error if there are too few divisions for the chosen colormap and gives the minimum number required.
 You should be safe with `n > 10` for all the colormaps, though some require much less (much simpler to implemenent).

 ## Options
-The colormap can be any of the supported builtin colormaps.
+The `colormap` option can be any of the supported builtin colormaps.
 Or you can add your own.
 For an example of how to add your own see the json format available at:

 ```javascript
 colorscales = require('colormap/colorScales')